dmorse/pscfpp/README.md

 This should create many html files in the docs/html subdirectory of the pscfpp/ root directory.
-To begin reading the resulting documentation, point a web browser at the file docs/html/index.html within this directory.
-This file is the main page of the manual.
+To begin reading the resulting documentation, point a web browser at the file pscfpp/docs/html/index.html .
+This is the main page of the web manual.

 ## Dependencies